department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/comprehensive-assistance-family-caregivers.md

 <div class="feature" markdown=“1”>

 ### Can I get benefits through the Program of Comprehensive Assistance to Family Caregivers?
 You’ll qualify for this program based on your Veteran’s qualifications.
-You may be eligible if the Veteran you're caring for meets the requirements listed below.
+You may be eligible if the Veteran you're caring for meets both of the requirements listed below.

 **Both of these must be true.
 The Veteran you're caring for:**